EOSIO/taurus-node/docs/01_nodeos/10_enterprise_app_integration/rsa.md

 ## Description

-EOSIO-Taurus adds support to the RSA signature verification for easier integrations.
+EOSIO-Taurus adds support to the RSA signature verification for easier integrations for enterprise applications using the RSA algorithm.

 ## How to use it